 |Web servers||Windows Server 2008 R2||WebSrv OU|

 Many industries and locales have specific requirements for network operations and how resources are protected.
 In the health care and financial industries, for example, strict guidelines control who can access records and how the records are used.
-Many countries have strict privacy rules.
+Many countries/regions have strict privacy rules.
 To identify regulatory requirements, work with your organization's legal department and other departments responsible for these requirements.
 Then consider the security configuration and auditing options that you can use to comply with these regulations and verify compliance.

 For more information, see the System Center Process Pack for IT GRC.

 By using Group Policy, you can apply your security audit policy to defined groups of users, computers, and resources.
 To map a security auditing policy to these defined groups in your organization, you should understand the following considerations for using Group Policy to apply security audit policy settings: